micmejia/bible-dump/AMPC/Mark/Mark 14.md

-And going a little farther, He fell on the ground and kept praying that if it were possible the [[^e]fatal] hour might pass from Him.
+And going a little farther, He fell on the ground and kept praying that if it were possible the [fatal] hour might pass from Him.